Transcript #398: Open source makes you rich? (and other myths)

 27:46 So I am quite excited about it.

-27:48 However, a lot of the stuff has, it's kind of founded on virtual environments,
+27:48 However, a lot of the stuff has, you know, it's kind of founded on virtual environments,

-28:08 I'm going to talk to Charlie soon about it.
+28:08 I'm going to talk to Charlie soon about it and it'll be fun.

 28:16 Yeah.